 The Tarot cards are said to access the divine feminine energy, the Universal Yin energy, the timeless Akashic, enabling us to contemplate, intuit, and comprehend the spiritual and more subtle worlds so as to more accurately comprehend the material world.

 Related reading: Tarot: A Brief Introduction to a Forgotten Science

-All too frequently we are caught up in mental, physical and emotional turbulence resulting in lacking clarity and even rigidity.
-Lacking clarity we cannot get the knack of being so to speak because we are stuck in the basic and the grossness rather than void of such.
-Rigidity in thinking and being processes result from lack of clarity and negative patterns emerge.
+All too frequently we are caught up in mental, physical and emotional turbulence, resulting in lacking clarity and even rigidity.
+Lacking clarity we cannot get the knack of 'being', so to speak, because we are stuck in the basic and the grossness rather than void of such.
+Rigidity in thinking and being processes results from lack of clarity, and negative patterns emerge.
 When we approach the energy of systems rather than the results of the energies we can naturally better understand, overcome and influence.
-In order to gain clarity in a body of water settling must occur, a settling of agitation.
+In order to gain clarity in a body of water, settling must occur, a settling of agitation.
 In order to gain clarity in our own body a settling must occur, a settling of attention.
 Stillness, rather than insistence, offers opportunity for settling of attention, and clarity.

 Many times we might have an idea of what we are looking to accomplish or develop in our meditation practice; sometimes we can use meditation as an opportunity to simply get out of our own way, to move beyond our limitations and our pains.
 Without clearing the mud of the mundane physical, mental and emotional attachments and so on, we will not be able to instill the feelings of oneness with the universal, the unity expansion.
 We have to feel in order to reveal and then heal using our attention, or without our attention we settle for discord and muddied perspective, and even forget that we are lacking clarity at all.